Here is a list of Associate Level Criminal Justice Jobs. Learn more about the wonderful careers that are available to you with this degree.

 3. Correctional Officer

 Correctional officers enforce laws inside prisons and jails, maintaining order and protecting inmates from assaults and theft.
 Within prison walls, correctional officers are responsible for controlling contraband and inmate behavior, as well as aiding in rehabilitation and the mediation of prisoner disputes.

-Many state and local department of correction agencies require additional training for correctional officers.
-Much like police officers, correctional officers take classes in self-defense, security measures, and study laws about interpersonal relations within correctional facilities.
-There are many opportunities for advancement, and most correctional officers are regularly promoted to supervisory positions, or take advantage of openings in related field like parole or probation.
+Many state and local department of correction agencies requires additional training for correctional officers.
+Much like police officers, correctional officers take classes in self-defense, and security measures, and study laws about interpersonal relations within correctional facilities.
+There are many opportunities for advancement, and most correctional officers are regularly promoted to supervisory positions, or take advantage of openings in a related field like parole or probation.

 The median annual wage for an entry-level correctional officer was $38,970 in 2012, according to the U.S. Department of Labor Statistics, but salaries increased with career advancement.

-Ever year brings an increase to the number of those incarcerated by state and private correctional facilities.
+Every year brings an increase in the number of those incarcerated by state and private correctional facilities.
 Though these rising numbers may seem dismal to most law-abiding citizens, for those who hold an Associate Degree in Criminal Justice they indicate a continued need for qualified correctional officers, making this a position that isn’t likely to disappear any time soon.

 4. Private Investigator